 Both Moses and Jesus were faithful to the tasks that the Father gave them.
 They both fulfilled the purpose God gave them.
 Jesus is our model for fidelity to God.
 He was faithful in the stewardship the Father gave Him.
 He was faithful to discharge His commission.
 This is a matter of trust.
 He finished the work the Father gave Him to do (Jn 17:4).

 The Greek word for “appointed” is the word to do or make.
-Arians used this word to mean that God “made” Christ, that is, He was a creature albeit a superior being.
+Arians used this word to mean that God “made” Christ; that is, that He was a creature, albeit a superior being.
 However, what God made of Jesus was an Apostle and High Priest.
 Christ was not created but the Creator (Jn 1:1-3).